Special Educational Needs Information

 - Staff members who speak most community languages.

 - The Inclusion Team and leaders for health and safety work together, conducting accessibility walks to ensure the school environment is as accessible as possible.We are actively planning further improvements to make the school more accessible and have an up to date Accessibility Plan, which you can access here.

 How does the school enable children with SEND to engage in activities available to those in the school who do not have SEND?

 All children are given the opportunity to participate in all school activities.
 Children with SEND are actively encouraged to join in with out of hours learning opportunities and wow experiences.
 Where children or parents are anxious about participating in a particular activity, school staff will support parents through informal discussions.
 In addition, a familiar adult may support the child in the activity.

 How will we support your child through transitions?

 When your child moves into the next class their new teacher will be informed of your child’s likes, dislikes and what works best for them using a One Page Profile.
-They will bring a copy of this home over the summer holiday.
 If they are in Nursery to year 3 and have complex additional needs, they will also have a transition book, which they will bring home to work on with you during the summer.